liara-cloud/cli/README.md

-  --detach               do not stream app logs after deployment --path=path            app path in your computer --platform=platform    the platform your app needs to run --port=port            the port that your app listens to --region=iran|germany  the region you want to deploy your app to
+  --detach               do not stream app logs after deployment --path=path            app path in your computer --platform=platform    the platform your app needs to run --region=iran|germany  the region you want to deploy your app to
 ```